 Challenges in adopting a centralized procurement model

-Centralized models may struggle to adapt to local market conditions and cultural differences.
+Centralized procurement process may struggle to adapt to local market conditions and cultural differences.
 This can result in suboptimal purchasing decisions in some regions.
 The model can be bureaucratic, with decision-making processes often taking longer due to the need for approvals and coordination across various departments or regions.
-Centralization may limit the ability to respond quickly to changing market conditions or urgent needs in various parts of the organization.
-Employees in decentralized regions may resist the centralized model, feeling that it infringes on their autonomy and decision-making authority.

 Decentralized Procurement Model